Our Financial Aid office is here to help you learn more about how to pay for college.

 The first step in applying for financial aid is to complete the FAFSA as early as possible.
 The FAFSA will determine your eligibility for Federal grants, state aid, and student loans.
 Occasionally, we’ll require additional information to finalize your aid; you’ll be notified in writing if this is the case.

 When completing the FAFSA, reference RMCAD’s school code: 013991.
-Make sure your FAFSA is 100 percent complete.
-Do not leave blanks—always answer “0,” “N/A” or “None” if you are unsure.
+Make sure your FAFSA is 100% complete.
+Do not leave blanks—always answer “N/A” or “None” if you are unsure.
+We encourage completing your FAFSA online to reduce processing time by the Department of Education.